AxelUlmestig/either-monad/README.md

 public static Either<string, double> DoSomeMath(double x)
 {
     return Invert(x)
-        .Map(y => y - 2)
+        .Select(y => y - 2)
         .Then(Invert)
-        .Map(y => y * 2)
+        .Select(y => y * 2)
 }
 ```
 This function can fail in two places but the flow remains the same.
-As long as we are keeping are data inside the Either object we don't need to know or care if it has failed or not.
+As long as we are keeping our data inside the Either object we don't need to know or care if it has failed or not.
 It is all handled under the hood.